Playsense occupational therapy is here to help and support children and families

 Is trained in the SOS Approach to feeding.

-Has completed her level 1 training in Theraplay intervention and assessment. '
+Has completed her level 1 and 2 training in Theraplay intervention and assessment. '

 Emma is also a mother to two young children who are constantly teaching, challenging and improving her as a therapist.